AhmedAlino/cinema-room-rest-services/README.md

 old-fashioned, so let's create a special service for that!
 Make good use of Spring and write a REST service that can show the available seats,sell and refund tickets, and display the statistics of your venue.
 Pass me the popcorn, please!

+# Technologies used:
+ - Java as programming language.
+ - Spring boot to build the service.
+ - Spring Actuator to monitor the application.
+ - lombok to ease up constructing the java classes.
+ - jackson for falicitating mapping json to java classes and vice versa.
+ - Mapstruct for the DTOs

+This project uses an in memory data base: Java List.